.jpg)

 We have modified the previous design so that it can be built primarily with Thorlabs products (some products from other manufacturers are still required), which are off-the-shelf and easy to obtain with a reasonable lead time.
 The system described in this protocol is designed to record signals from 1) GFP-based sensors, 2) mApple-based sensors, and 3) isosbestic signals from up to 4-9 sites depending on fiber bundle selection (Fig. 1 and 2).
 When applied to measurements of other fluorescent protein-based sensors or spectrally shifted sensors, the selection of optical filters and/or excitation light sources should be modified accordingly.
 Also, the selection of the fiber patch-cable should be based on the number of simultaneously recorded sites and the diameter/NA of the fiber implants.

-The Neuropixels platform uses pioneering technology for highly reproducible, targeted, brain-wide, cell-type-specific electrophysiology to record neural activity from defined neuron types across the brain.
+This platform implements pioneering technology for highly reproducible, targeted, brain-wide, cell-type-specific electrophysiology to record neural activity from defined neuron types across the brain.
+Analysis and quality control of the electrophysiology data are fully automated.

-The Molecular Anatomy platform combines innovative histology, imaging, and analysis techniques to map the morphology and molecular identity of neuron types across the whole brain.
+This platform combines innovative histology, microscopy, image handling, and machine learning to map the morphology and molecular identity of individual neurons across the whole brain at high throughput.

 The Behavior platform uses advanced technology to implement a standardized, modular, multi-task virtual reality gymnasium for mice, with the goal to study brain function across different behaviors at scale.